cloudflare/cloudflare-docs/products/bots/src/content/_partials/_bots-ad.md

 The **Anomaly Detection (AD)** engine is an optional detection engine that uses a form of unsupervised learning.
-We record a baseline of your site’s traffic and use the baseline to intelligently detect outlier requests.
+We record a baseline of your domain's traffic and use the baseline to intelligently detect outlier requests.
 This approach is user agent-agnostic and can be turned on or off by your account team.

-Cloudflare does not recommend AD for sites that use SSL for SaaS or expect large amounts of API traffic.
+Cloudflare does not recommend AD for domains that use SSL for SaaS or expect large amounts of API traffic.
 The AD engine immediately gives automated requests a score of one.